nih-cfde/c2m2/draft-C2M2_specification/README.md

    * `collection_defined_by_project`

-**All of these association tables are optional**: valid C2M2 submissions do not need to express all (or any) of these relationships in this way.
-If included, they can be used for smarter downstream discovery than is possible when limited only to manifests of isolated/unlinked resources.
+**All of these association tables are optional**: valid C2M2 submissions do not need to express all (or any) of these relationships.
+If included, association table information about relationships between entities can be used to power smarter downstream discovery than would be possible if limited only to manifests of isolated, unlinked resources.

-Each association table's name defines the relationship it represents, and these are generally nonspecific by design, to facilitate harmonization in the federated C2M2 data space along basic conceptual lines.
-`collection_defined_by_project` optionally attaches a primary generating `project` to a C2M2 `collection`: this relationship is more specific than the others given here, and is meant to express the same relationship between a `project` and a `collection` as is (for example) expressed by the mandatory `project` foreign key in the `file` table:
+Each association table's name defines the relationship it represents, and these are generally nonspecific by design, to facilitate harmonization along basic conceptual lines across the federated C2M2 metadata space. `collection_defined_by_project` optionally attaches a primary generating `project` to a C2M2 `collection`: this relationship is more specific than the others given here, and is meant to express the same relationship between a `project` and a `collection` as is (for example) expressed by the `project` foreign key in the `file` table:
-"`collection` _C_ was defined under the auspices of `project` _P_".
-Not every `collection` will have a well-defined DCC-modeled `project` under which it was created, so this association is also optional.
+"`collection` _C_ was defined under the auspices of `project` _P_," just as "`file` _F_ was created by `project` _P_," or "`biosample` _B_ was obtained and catalogued during project _P_."
+Not every `collection` will have a well-defined DCC-modeled `project` under which it was created, so the `collection_defined_by_project` association is optional.

-Please see the relevant sections of the [C2M2 JSON Schema](https://osf.io/e5tc2/) to find all table-specific field names and foreign-key constraints for these tables.
+Please see the relevant sections of the [C2M2 JSON Schema](https://osf.io/e5tc2/) to find all field names and foreign-key constraints for these tables.

 ### Container entities

-C2M2 offers two ways -- `project` and `collection` -- to denote groups of related metadata entity records representing core (`file`/`subject`/`biosample`) experimental resources.
+C2M2 offers two ways -- `project` and `collection` -- to define **groups of related experimental resources** (represented as C2M2 entities: `file`, `subject`, `biosample`, etc.).

    * `project`
       * _unambiguous, unique, named, most-proximate research/administrative